 Choose five main numbers between 1 and 50 and two Lucky Star numbers between 1 and 12.

-Tickets can be purchased online for up 52 draws in advance, including both the Tuesday and Friday evening draws.
+Tickets can be purchased online or from any authorised retailer for up to eight consecutive draws, including both the Tuesday and Friday evening draws, covering a period of up to four weeks.

 Visit the How to Play page for more information.